1. What activities do you offer?

 We offer the following activities, all of which are weather dependant:

-Adventure Days: Coasteering, kayaking, canoeing, rock climbing, abseiling, sea level traversing, gorge scrambling, mountain walking, improvised raft building, orienteering and problem-solving are the core activities that we offer on our adventure day.
+Adventure Days: Coasteering, kayaking, rock climbing, abseiling, sea level traversing, gorge scrambling, mountain walking, navigation, improvised raft building, orienteering and problem-solving are the core activities that we offer on our adventure day.

-Skill Based: As well as the adventure activities we offer a range of skill based courses in the following disciplines, rock climbing, mountaineering, kayaking, canoeing and sea kayaking.
-Please see the website for further information relating to these courses.
+Skill Based: As well as the adventure activities we offer a range of skill based courses in the following disciplines, rock climbing, mountaineering, sit on top kayaking, navigating and sea kayaking.
+Please see the relevant pages on our website for further information relating to these courses.

 2. How old do you have to be to take part?